Nutrition for Rodeo Athletes

 *Look for these foods when you are grocery shopping at convenience stores.

-• Consume omega-3-rich foods at least two to three times per week, but some individuals may need more.
+• Eat omega-3-rich foods at least two to three times per week, but some athletes may need more.

 • Test your omega-3 index levels regularly to maintain a level of 8-12%.
 (9)